yahiahwewi/PiDev31/README.md

 - **Social Integration:** Share your travel adventures, volunteering experiences, and donations with ease on social media.

-- **Language Support:** TUNIKIND is available in multiple languages, ensuring accessibility for a global audience.

 ## Getting Started

 ### Prerequisites